de-crypto/ZomatoAPI-TestApp/README.md

 # ZomatoAPI-TestApp
+Zomato offers deveoper APIs to fetch restaurant data.
-A Test App which fetches the JSON data using Zomato API by POST request
+Created a Test App that fetches the data using Zomato's APIs displayed the results in a listview.